doganckaratas/microcom/README.md

 Known bugs:
 ========
 - Unfortunately, DEL key does not redirecting to Terminal target.
-I'll fix it a.s.a.p
+I'll fix it ASAP
 - Logger filename option and timestamp options are not configurable realtime in console window.

 Please have a look in the provided index.html file for details.